ryosuzuki/homepage/content/projects/realitysketch.md

 # Abstract

 We present RealitySketch, an augmented reality interface for sketching interactive graphics and visualizations.
 In recent years, an increasing number of AR sketching tools enable users to draw and embed sketches in the real world.
-However, with the current tools, sketched contents are inherently static, floating in mid air without responding to the real world.
+However, with the current tools, sketched contents are inherently static, floating in mid-air without responding to the real world.
 This paper introduces a new way to embed *dynamic* and *responsive* graphics in the real world.
-In RealitySketch, the user draws graphical elements on a mobile AR screen and binds them with physical objects in real-time and improvisational ways, so that the sketched elements dynamically move with the corre- sponding physical motion.
+In RealitySketch, the user draws graphical elements on a mobile AR screen and binds them with physical objects in real-time and improvisational ways, so that the sketched elements dynamically move with the corresponding physical motion.
 The user can also quickly visualize and analyze real-world phenomena through responsive graph plots or interactive visualizations.
-This paper contributes to a set of interaction techniques that enable capturing, parameter- izing, and visualizing real-world motion without pre-defined programs and configurations.
-Finally, we demonstrate our tool with several application scenarios, including physics educa- tion, sports training, and in-situ tangible interfaces.
+This paper contributes to a set of interaction techniques that enable capturing, parameterizing, and visualizing real-world motion without pre-defined programs and configurations.
+Finally, we demonstrate our tool with several application scenarios, including physics education, sports training, and in-situ tangible interfaces.

 <video preload="metadata" autoPlay loop muted playsInline webkit-playsinline="">
   <source src="/static/projects/realitysketch/video/top.mp4" type="video/mp4"></source>